Loren J Smith, Saeed Arefanian, MD, Jeffrey Blatnik, MD. Washington University School of Medicine in St. Louis

 Conclusions: The results underscore the promotional nature of information regarding RAGS, with the majority of informational sites directly or secondarily benefiting.
 The lack of depth and comprehensiveness demonstrates a trend toward superficial information over depth of content, often at the expense of a balanced assessment of the risks inherent in surgery.
 As a result, patients who investigate RAGS on the internet may conclude it is associated with non-supported benefits and outcomes.

-Presented at the SAGES 2017 Annual Meeting in Houston, TX.
+Presented at the SAGES 2019 Annual Meeting in Baltimore, MD.

 Abstract ID: 95211